[4DOS.INFO]

 • Leonardo Pignataro Batch FAQ, simple and advanced, tips, edlin.
 Mirror here.

-• RazTK Some interesting looking batch files on a site that looks a little sinister..., but the exe-files are only archives, and help texts seem to be chinese :-(
+• RazTK Some interesting looking batch files on a site that looks a little sinister..., but the exe-files are only archives, and help texts seem to be hebrew :-(

 • Gerd Roethig German step by step howto for using a Windows/Linux net under DOS